 How many Japanese noodles have you tried?
 If there is any type in this article that you haven’t tried, it’s time to do that.
 Even if you have eaten the very famous ones like Udon and Soba, their variations will also bring you an exciting experience.

-If you think this article is helpful, why not share them with other people to show your love for Japanese noodles.
-I firmly believe that any fan of Japanese cuisine must read this article.
+If you think this article is helpful, why not share them with other people to show your love for Japanese noodles?
+I strongly believe that any fan of Japanese cuisine will love these delicacies.